suifei/fridare/README.md

 ### 3. Automated Process

-The build.sh script automates the entire process:
+The fridare.sh script automates the entire process:

 - Downloading the specified version of frida-server
 - Generating random names